MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-waterfall-dialogs.md

 ### Repeating a dialog

 You can replace a dialog with itself, creating a loop, by using the *replace dialog* method.
-This is a great way to handle [complex interactions](~/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md) and a good technique to manage menus.
+This is a great way to handle [complex interactions](~/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md) and one technique for managing menus.

 > [!NOTE]
 > If you need to persist the internal state for the current dialog, you will need to pass information to the new instance of the dialog in the call to the *replace dialog* method, and then initialize the dialog appropriately.